-This course is designed to make students aware of cultural differences, develop their intercultural competencies.
+This course is designed at an awareness of cultural differences, develop their intercultural competencies.
 Special emphasis is on verbal and non-verbal communication, language diversity, and socio-cultural factors.

-Specific Language Features in the European Union - in (foreign language)
+Specific Language Features in the European Union - in (foreign language) BMEGT6\M\EU